ingo/ingo.github.io/_recipes/baked_beans_with_buttered_toast.md

 description: These saucy baked beans served on thick buttered toast make a humble yet utterly comforting meal.
 While associated with an English breakfast, this dish became a favorite of mine while living in London.
 The beans lend themselves wonderfully to being piled on toast.
+The beans are flavored with onions, garlic, mustard and brown sugar as they bake low and slow until tender.
+Serving them atop a slice of toasted bread adds texture and soaks up the sauce.
+The buttered toast balances the sweetness.
 favorite: "\u2713"
 image: baked_beans_with_buttered_toast.jpg
 size: 1 serving